Dream-Bean/EndlessRunner/README.md

     timing and lane spawning for beer and manhole.
 Need to add another layer of rng to the beer like adding a 2nd one?
 Maybe add layer checking to make sure no spawned asset is stacking.

+Commit #9:
+    Changed background arts.
+Added a beer dumping mechanism that cashes in beers for points into the manhole.
+Waiting on animations to implement.
+Need to revamp the barrier spawns: spawn them -x rng.
+Fix framerate for different monitors - make a global one.